Festive, vibrant, and affordable.

 Another reason to choose District VI for your stay in Budapest is that it’s the never-sleeping part of the city due to its vivacious nightlife.

-Our recommendations: For modern lodging, stay at this Posh Loft in the Centre.
-The accommodation is within a short walking distance from St. Stephen’s Basilica and offers a terrace, free WiFi, air conditioning, and plenty of household facilities.
+Our recommendations: For modern lodging, stay at the Kodaly Apartments.
+The accommodation is within a short walking distance from Heroes’ Square and Andrássy Avenue.
+The apartments offer free WiFi, air conditioning, and fully-equipped kitchens.
 The 3-star T62 Hotel is another place in Budapest we recommend due to its fantastic location, amenities, and hearty buffet breakfast.

 6. District VII: Erzsébetváros – the Best Area to Stay in Budapest for Nightlife